Suhani2305/mern-portfolio/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Additional Projects

+- **SecureFile**: A highly secure and user-friendly file management system designed for privacy, accessibility, and seamless collaboration.
+Built using TypeScript, React, and Express.
+[GitHub Link](https://github.com/Suhani2305/SecureFile)

+- **EchoRead**: A modern reading platform with features like user authentication, cloud sync, and AI-powered recommendations.
+[GitHub Link](https://github.com/Suhani2305/EchoRead)

+- **AirIndexAnalysis**: A project focused on analyzing air quality indices.
+[GitHub Link](https://github.com/Suhani2305/AirIndexAnalysis)

+- **Plate2Share**: A project connecting NGOs with hotels and restaurants to manage and share excess food, reducing waste.
+[GitHub Link](https://github.com/Suhani2305/Plate2Share)